ibm-cloud-docs/dl/faqs.md

 Classic access features of VPC are an option at VPC setup and can only be enabled at the initial VPC creation.
 For more information, see [Creating and managing network resources in VPC](/docs/vpc-on-classic?topic=vpc-on-classic-creating-and-managing-network-resources-in-vpc).

-## Is there a way to connect Direct Link to VPC without using the classic infrastructure?
+## Is there a way to connect Direct Link "2.0" to VPC without using the classic infrastructure?
 {: #connect-wo-using-classic}
 {:faq}

-Yes, this is possible on Direct Link.
+Yes, this is possible on Direct Link "2.0".
 The VRF created is local to the XCR versus global on the classic intrastructure.
-Route targeting to VPC then enables Direct Link to be used with VPC natively using the UI (and not touch the classic infrastructure).
+Route targeting to VPC then enables Direct Link "2.0" to be used with VPC natively using the UI (and not touch the classic infrastructure).

 ## Are there documented limitations on Direct Link?
 {: #direct-link-vpc-limitations}